 Please be patient in my absence.
 Whatever it is, I am sure it can wait.

 If your communication / concern cannot wait a week, please get in touch with ________. "

 Set up a voicemail / call forwarding on your phone as well on similar lines.

-In this, we ask basic questions like what do we care for and see how much time we spend on the things we claim to care for.
+In this, we look within and answer basic questions like "what do we care for" we then see how much time we spend on those things.
 Dr. Vandita Dubey, a US Licensed Clinical Psychologist leads this activity.
 She is also the author of "Parenting in the age of sexposure." and leads the Emotional Well being workshop at the Himalayan Writing Retreat.